dhanjyoti/React-step-by-step/prep/javascript/jsNote.md

 Arguments are the actual values passed to a function when it is invoked or called.

 # In how many ways you can pass arguments to a function.
+In JavaScript, we can pass arguments to a function in several ways:
+1. Passing arguments by value:
+2. Passing arguments by reference:
+3. Using the arguments object:
+4. Using the rest parameter syntax:

 # How do you use default parameters in a function.
 In Javascript, default parameters allows us to specify default values for function parameters.